Hours of tramping over head and cannonball-sized and shaped boulders on a steeply sloping shoreline.

 Big river crossings: Cascade, the biggest, Hope, Spoon, Gorge, Hacket.
 Plenty of creeks as well: Callery, Ryans, McKenzie, and a bunch of unnamed ones.
 Any may be impassable when flooding.

 A climb over a poorly marked track at Sandrock Bluff.
-An unnamed bluff to get around at high tide each side of Gorge River.
+An unnamed bluff to get around at high tide on each side of Gorge River.

 Oh, and sandflies.

-On the other hand it’s great to adventure your way along the coast, camping as required.
+On the other hand, it’s great to adventure your way along the coast, camping as required.

 Two beachside huts for recuperation, or shelter, at Gorge River and Big Bay.

 Here’s the thing.
 It’s remote.

 Far from roads.
 People.
 Civilisation.

 Clearly something special about wandering along the coastline with occasional penguins, seals, and seabirds to be seen.